AliNisarAhmed/my-notes/Data Intensive Applications/6 - Partitioning.md

 However, the downside of a global index is that writes are slower and more complicated, because a write to a single document may now affect multiple partitions of the index (every term in the document might be on a different partition, on a different node).

-In practice, updates to global secondary indexes are often asynchronous.
+In practice, updates to global secondary indexes are often asynchronous. that is, if you read the index shortly after a write, the change you just made may not yet be reflected in the index).
+For example, **Amazon DynamoDB** states that its global secondary indexes are updated within a fraction of a second in normal circumstances, but may experience longer propagation delays in cases of faults in the infrastructure

 ---